Which is cheaper: gas or electric?

 Is it cheaper to heat my home with gas or electric?

-If you already have a gas boiler installed, then it is slightly cheaper to use gas than electric.
+If you already have a modern gas boiler installed, then it is slightly cheaper to use a gas central heating system than an electric heating system.
 However, this requires being smart, and taking energy-saving measures such as switching off radiators in rooms you are not using.
 You can also save money by turning down the temperature on your thermostat.
-Even doing so by a single degree can make a difference.
+Even doing so by a single degree can make a difference, regardless of what heating system you use.

-Electric heaters have improved greatly in recent years, however.
-And it’s also worth remembering that, if you don’t have one, installing and maintaining gas-based central heating requires a large outlay.
+Electric heaters (and electric boilers) have improved greatly in recent years, however.
+And it’s also worth remembering that, if you don’t have one, installing and maintaining gas central heating systems requires a large outlay.
 It may be more cost efficient to retain your electric system rather than installing a new gas-based one.

 Is it cheaper to cook with gas or electricity?